Django Reinhardt: Marriage and injury

-More crucial to his music, the fourth finger (ring finger) and fifth finger (little) of Reinhardt's left hand were badly burned.
+More crucial to his music, the fourth and fifth fingers (ring and little fingers) of Reinhardt's left hand were badly burned.
 Doctors believed that he would never play guitar again.
-Reinhardt applied himself intensely to relearning his craft, however, making use of a new guitar bought for him by his brother, Joseph Reinhardt, who was also an accomplished guitarist.
-While he never regained the use of those two fingers, Reinhardt regained his musical mastery by focusing on his left index and middle fingers, using the two injured fingers only for chord work.
+During many months of recuperation, Reinhardt retaught himself to play using primarily the index and middle fingers of his left hand, using the two injured fingers only for chord work.
+He made use of a new six-string steel-strung acoustic guitar that was bought for him by his brother, Joseph Reinhardt, who was also an accomplished guitarist.

 Within a year of the fire, in 1929, Bella Mayer gave birth to their son, Henri "Lousson" Reinhardt.
 Soon thereafter, the couple split up.
 The son eventually took the surname of his mother's new husband.
 As Lousson Baumgartner, the son himself became an accomplished musician who went on to record with his biological father.

 Discovery of jazz

 After parting from his wife and son, Reinhardt traveled throughout France, getting occasional jobs playing music at small clubs.
 He had no specific goals, living a hand-to-mouth existence, spending his earnings as quickly as he made them.
 Accompanying him on his travels was his new girlfriend, Sophie Ziegler.
-Nicknamed "Naguine," she and Reinhardt were distant cousins.
+Nicknamed "Naguine", she was a distant cousin.

 In the years after the fire, Reinhardt was rehabilitating and experimenting on the guitar that his brother had given him.
-After having played a broad spectrum of music, he was introduced to American jazz by an acquaintance, Émile Savitry, whose record collection included such musical luminaries as Louis Armstrong, Duke Ellington, and Joe Venuti and Eddie Lang.
+After having played a broad spectrum of music, he was introduced to American jazz by an acquaintance, Émile Savitry, whose record collection included such musical luminaries as Louis Armstrong, Duke Ellington, Joe Venuti, Eddie Lang, and Lonnie Johnson.
 (The swinging sound of Venuti's jazz violin and Eddie Lang's virtuoso guitar-playing anticipated the more famous sound of Reinhardt and Grappelli's later ensemble.)
 Hearing their music triggered in Reinhardt a vision and goal of becoming a jazz professional.

 While developing his interest in jazz, Reinhardt met Stéphane Grappelli, a young violinist with similar musical interests.
 In 1928, Grappelli had been a member of the orchestra at the Ambassador Hotel while bandleader Paul Whiteman and Joe Venuti were performing there.
 In early 1934 both Reinhardt and Grappelli were members of Louis Vola's band.